jaikishan2209/Devops-Jan-2024/03-git/Hands-on/00-Git-Local/01-commit-basics.md

 # Prerequsite before commit

-- Create your project folder
-- CD to created folder
-- Run command `git init`
-- Create some empty files or folders to make commit
-- Set ownership (because git expects to give some basic information about the commit person)
+* First git expects to give some basic information about the commit person

+* This can be done with help of below commands

   `git config --global user.name "vijay"`
   `git config --global user.email "mail.id"`

+* Then create your project folder

+* CD to create folder

+* Run command `git init`

+* Create some empty files

-## Make your first commit 1
+## commit 1

 | Task                  | Command                         | Notes                                             |
 | --------------------- | --------------------------------|---------------------------------------------------|